TatuLund/GridFastNavigation/README.md

   - You can access Java-sources and set breakpoints inside Chrome if you enable source maps from inspector settings.

 ## Release notes

+### Version 2.4.2
+- Fixed bug: In edit events item and row index were not correct or in sync in certain corner cases

 ### Version 2.4.1
 - Made OffsetHelper serializable, to address issue #86